-Second, even if you don’t have a podcast, Spotify is a sterling example of how important it is to build AI Native and AI Emergent companies—no matter your business.
+- And even if you don't have a podcast, the company is a sterling example of how important it is for any brand to build AI Native and AI Emergent companies.

 How Does Spotify Use Artificial Intelligence?